Tag Archives: GCSE

 Triangles: there are four main types, each with different properties.

 • equilateral triangles have all three sides the same length and all three angles the same.
+On diagrams, lines of similar length are shown with matching tick marks going across them—one for the first pair, two for the second etc.

 • isosceles triangles have two sides the same length and two angles the same.